-Zombie knives: New rules to make big difference - PM
+Zombie knives: New rules to make big difference, says Rishi Sunak

 Zombie knives were first added to the government's list of prohibited offensive weapons in 2016.

-Labour said loopholes on the sale of the knives online still exist.
+Labour said a loophole allowing the sale of the knives online still exists.

-The latest announcement is a further tightening of the law in England and Wales which follows decades of legislation to prevent the use of knives in general, and specific types often used in violent crime.
+Asked about violence, including eight stabbings, and arrests at the Notting Hill Carnival on Monday, Mr Sunak said it was a "good illustration" of the need to take action.

+Some 275 arrests for offences, including possession of a weapon, assaults and drug possession, were made across two days, but Met Police commissioner Sir Mark Rowley said most of the estimated two million people at the carnival over the bank holiday weekend had a "fantastic time".

-The maximum penalty for the importation, manufacturing, possession and sale of these weapons will be increased from six months to two years, as will the maximum penalty for sales to under 18s.
+Under the proposals for England and Wales, the maximum penalty for the importation, manufacturing, possession and sale of these weapons will be increased from six months to two years, as will the maximum penalty for sales to under 18s.

 Zombie knives are defined as weapons having "a cutting edge, a serrated edge and images or words suggesting it is used for violence".

-The government plans to extend the ban to "zombie-style" knives, by redefining them as "any bladed weapon over eight inches in length with a plain cutting edge and sharp pointed end that also has either a serrated cutting edge, more than one hole in the blade, or multiple sharp points like spikes."

-This means some machetes could also fall under the restricted category, Home Office officials say.
+The government plans to extend the ban to "zombie-style" knives, which came into force in 2016, with a new definition that means some machetes could also fall under the restricted category, Home Office officials say.

-The latest announcement is designed to help police with situations which fall outside the current laws.
+The latest move, which includes exemptions for antiques and relics, is also designed to help police with situations which fall outside the current laws.

-In particular, officers have been unable to deal with zombie knives designed to get around the 2016 definition, by not having "images or words...that suggest it is to be used for the purposes of violence".
+In particular, officers have been unable to deal with zombie knives designed to get around the 2016 definition, by not having "images or words... that suggest it is to be used for the purposes of violence".

 The Home Office also says police have not been able to seize some knives, which are legal but have been discovered when searching properties in a criminal investigation.